 Designing Resilience – What’s it all about?

-If you came to our Designing Resilience event last November you will remember the amazing range of resilience tools being developed by young people with complex needs together with local communities (including Arts Connect and Brighton-based organisation Community21), digital artists and designers, academics, parents, practitioners and policy makers.
+If you came to our Designing Resilience event in November 2015 you will remember the amazing range of resilience tools being developed by young people with complex needs together with local communities (including Arts Connect and Brighton-based organisation Community21), digital artists and designers, academics, parents, practitioners and policy makers.
 You may have enjoyed playing the Sun and Clouds game, the Resilience Tower or the Resilience Roadmap, or you might have experimented with our Talking Heads interactive wall or built your own Resilience Tree or Resilience Box.

 “There will be a ‘pop up’ shop at Somerset House, developed with input from design academics and students at the University of Brighton.
 It will be selling various products to help young people develop resilience.
 In terms of utopian ideas, pop up shops can be a creative space offering hope for the future when life is very tough.
 These will be product development evolutions of prototypes we have developed.” – Simon, a young person who works for Boingboing.